 Summary

 Tempo also refers to both how fast or slow a song is played and how long or short each note lasts.
-The tempo changes the way you will listen to music because it changes speeds so drastically that it can send people in different moods just by listening to the tempo change.
+The tempo changes the way you listen to music because it changes speeds so drastically that it can send people in different moods just by listening to the tempo change.

 Moderato tempo is good for happy music because of the fact it is right in the middle of andante and allegro, which are both happy tempos.
 Allegro tempo ranges from 120-168 bpm and is great for fast-paced music.